What are the 7 Types of Planning?

 Contingency Planning

-Example: A hospital creates a contingency plan for pandemic outbreaks, including resource stockpiling, staff rotations, and emergency communication procedures.
+Scenario: A hospital prepares an emergency response plan in case of a pandemic outbreak, including resource stockpiling, staff rotation, and emergency communication guidelines.

 Benefits: